sambanova/ai-starter-kit/benchmarking/README.md

 ![summary_output_image](./imgs/synthetic_summary_ouput.png)

 - There's an additional notebook `notebooks/multiple-models-benchmark.ipynb` that will help users on running multiple benchmarks with different experts and gather performance results in one single table.
 A Bundle endpoint is meant to be used for this analysis.

+4. Customize synthetic prompts

+Synthetic prompts for performance evaluation can be found [here](./prompts/user-prompt_template.yaml).
+You are free to add, modify, or remove prompts as needed.
+If adding new prompts, please follow the data structure used in the existing ones as a reference.

 </details>

 <details id="real-workload-dataset">